Discover the Wild Heart of the Highlands – Walking at The Old Inn

 We aim to be the ideal NC500 accommodation for outdoor enthusiasts.
 To help you navigate our wilderness, we have created the “Walking Wall”.
 This carefully curated resource was born from our own love for this area.

-Warmth for Weary Feet
+Designed for Weary Feet

 We know that the best part of a long day on the hills is the homecoming.
 At The Old Inn, we are fully equipped for the Scottish elements, offering drying facilities for your boots and gear.